websnabb/websnabb.github.io/README.md

 # websnabb.github.io

-This will contain all the files for the homepage of WebSnabb.
-Theme is a free template from astro.build website.
+This contains all the files to build the landing page of WebSnabb.

+## Design

+The design is a free template by _m6v3l9_ via [https://astro.build/themes/details/stone/]